 Residential Housing Policy

-“It is the policy of Briar Cliff University that all full-time undergraduate students are required to live in on-campus housing, and to be enrolled in an on-campus meal plan until a student has completed at least 91 credit hours (as determined by Registrar) prior to August 1 of the applicable academic year in which the exemption is requested.
-Note that on-campus residency and on-campus meal plans are for an entire academic year.”
+- to be enrolled in an on-campus meal plan until a student has completed at least 91 credit hours (as determined by the Registrar) prior to August 1 of the applicable academic year in which the exemption is requested.
+Note that on-campus residency and on-campus meal plans are for an entire academic year and are not handled on a per-semester basis.

 We recommend that you DO NOT sign a lease for off-campus housing until your Housing Exemption Request has been approved in writing as set forth above.
 As with all requests, exemptions are carefully reviewed and can often be denied.